italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 The (Q)EAAs are extended according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that allows the recipients to know the Authentic Sources where the data comes from.

-The PID/(Q)EAA data format and the mechanism through which a digital credential is issued to the Wallet Instance and presented to an RP is described in the following sections.
+The PID/(Q)EAA data format and the mechanism through which a digital credential is issued to the Wallet Instance and presented to an Relying Party is described in the following sections.

 SD-JWT
 ======